nvda-es/TeleNVDA/readme.md

 1. Open the NVDA menu, Tools, Remote, Connect.
 2. Choose client in the first radio button.
 3. Select Allow this machine to be controlled in the second set of radio buttons.
-4. In the host field, enter the host of the server you are connecting to, for example nvdaremote.com.
-When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example nvdaremote.com:1234.
+4. In the host field, enter the host of the server you are connecting to, for example remote.nvda.es.
+When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example remote.nvda.es:1234.
 5. Enter a key into the key field, or press the generate key button.
 The key is what others will use to control your computer.
 The machine being controlled and all its clients need to use the same key.
 6. Press ok.
 Once done, you will hear a tone and connected.
+If the server includes a message of the day, it will be displayed in a dialog box.
+You will see this dialog everytime you connect or only the first time, depending on the server configuration.

 ### On the machine that is to be the controlling computer
 1. Open the NVDA menu, Tools, Remote, Connect.
 2. Choose client in the first radio button.
 3. Select Control another machine in the second set of radio buttons.
-4. In the host field, enter the host of the server you are connecting to, for example nvdaremote.com.
-When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example nvdaremote.com:1234.
+4. In the host field, enter the host of the server you are connecting to, for example remote.nvda.es.
+When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example remote.nvda.es:1234.
 5. Enter a key into the key field, or press the generate key button.
 The machine being controlled and all its clients need to use the same key.
 6. Press ok.
 Once done, you will hear a tone and connected.
+If the server includes a message of the day, it will be displayed in a dialog box.
+You will see this dialog everytime you connect or only the first time, depending on the server configuration.

 ### Connection security warning
 If you connect to a server without a valid SSL certificate, you will receive a connection security warning.